microsoft/pyright/README.md

 ## Community
 Do you have questions about Pyright or Python type annotations in general?
 Post your questions in [the discussion section](https://github.com/microsoft/pyright/discussions).

+If you would like to report a bug or request an enhancement, file a new issue in either the [pyright](https://github.com/microsoft/pyright/issues) or [pylance-release](https://github.com/microsoft/pylance-release/issues) issue tracker.
+In general, core type checking functionality is associated with pyright while language service functionality is associated with pylance, but the same contributors monitor both repos.
+For best results, provide the information requested in the issue template.

 ## FAQ
 **Q:** What is the difference between Pyright and [Pylance](https://github.com/microsoft/pylance-release)?